Josephson-Majorana cycle in topological single-electron hybrid transistors: Josephson-Majorana cycle and current-voltage characteristics

 The effect of energy renormalization terms (Lamb shifts) that were neglected in the analytical formulas presented above, is highlighted in Fig.~\ref{iv-gate} where the resonance condition is slightly displaced from the value $n_g=1$.
-We remark that the current is antisymmetric under the transformation $(V,n_g)\to(-V,2-n_g)$~\cite{footnote-symmetry}.

 Finally, we comment on the abrupt suppression of the current for large bias voltage $|n_V| > 3/2$ that is visible in Fig.~\ref{iv-gate}.
 Beyond the threshold $n_V = 3/2$, the new charge state $|1,1\rangle$ becomes available from $|1,0\rangle$ by tunneling.
 The island is then trapped in this new state since the Josephson coupling to the state $|0,1\rangle$ is suppressed because of the large energy difference of $|1,1\rangle$ and $|0,1\rangle$.
 As a consequence, transport is blocked.

-As already anticipated in the introduction we now discuss on the differences between the Josephson-Majorana cycle and the Josephson-quasiparticle cycle~\cite{averin89} of Cooper pair transistors.
-A first, obvious but important for experimental detection, difference is the voltage scale at which the Josephson-Majorana cycle takes place.
+As already anticipated in the introduction we now discuss the differences between the Josephson-Majorana cycle and the Josephson-quasiparticle cycle~\cite{averin89} of Cooper pair transistors.
+An obvious difference, but important for experimental detection, is the voltage scale at which the Josephson-Majorana cycle takes place.
 Here there are no excitations above the gap and therefore the threshold voltage is set by the charging energy solely.
-Second, we note that the Majorana-Josephson cycle shows a $e$-periodicity with respect to $n_g$.
-If the Majorana level were replaced by a regular spin-degenerate fermionic level, the current would be $2e$-periodic due to an even-odd asymmetry of the current-carrying states and the corresponding cycles.
-Furthermore, a regular non-degenerate fermionic level could not sustain any Josephson cycle at all.
+Second, we note that the Josephson-Majorana cycle shows an $e$-periodicity with respect to $n_g$.\cite{foot}

+To give a further characterization of the Majorana states we need to investigate their non-local character.
+In the sequential-tunneling approximation this goal cannot be achieved.
+One therefore needs to make one step further and analyze cotunneling processes where signatures of non-locality first appear.
+To this aim it is important to exploit the fork configuration of Fig.~\ref{setup}.